Charlzk05/Simple-Python-Keylogger/README.md

 # [ Simple Python Keylogger ]
-A simple keylogger for Windows using Keyboard
+A simple keylogger for Windows using Keyboard.
+Only made for educational purposes!

 # [ Package ]
 - Keyboard